-In Microbiology, the term isolation refers to the speration of a strain from a natural, mixed population of living microbes, as presents in the environment, in order to identify the microbes of interest.
+In microbiology, the term isolation refers to the separation of a strain from a natural, mixed population of living microbes, as present in the environment, in order to identify the microbes of interest.
 Isolation can be done from, for example water or soil flora or from living beings with skin flora, oral flora or gut flora.

 Serial dilution is used to reduce the concentration of microscopic organisms or cells in a sample.
 Several 10-fold dilutions of the sample are commonly used for this purpose.
 To make a 10-fold (10-1) dilution one can mix 1.0 ml of sample with 9.0 ml of diluent.
 A 100-fold (10-2) dilution can be achieved by making two successive 10-fold dilutions and so on.

 In microbiology, it is assumed that each live bacterium develops and divides to produce a single colony.
 But this is not always true because bacteria frequently grow linked in chains or as clumps.
 Therefore, a colony often results, not only from single bacterium but also from short segments of a chain or from a bacterial clump.
 To reflect this reality, these are often reported as colony forming unit.